 Marcus is Managing Partner of JTP with responsibility for the strategic planning and management of the practice.
 He is supported by the practice’s Board of Partners, enabling him to maintain a hands-on approach to projects.

-He is an architect and urban designer with substantial experience, working with private and public sectors on major mixed-use developments, large scale regeneration, and strategic placemaking projects in the UK and internationally.
+He is an architect and urban designer with substantial experience, working with private and public sectors to lead the design and delivery of major new mixed-use neighbourhoods, large scale regeneration, and strategic placemaking projects in the UK and internationally.

-His award winning work includes the UK’s largest net zero carbon neighbourhood at Graylingwell Park, Chichester; the mixed-use redevelopment of St Clement’s Hospital in Bow East London, which when complete will become London’s first CLT and is the recipient of two National Housing Awards; and the residential and mixed use neighbourhoods at Water Colour in Redhill, The Village at Caterham, and Queen Elizabeth Park, Guildford.
+Marcus' other award-winning work includes the UK’s largest net zero carbon neighbourhood at Graylingwell Park, Chichester; the mixed-use redevelopment of St Clement’s Hospital in Bow East London, London’s first CLT which was named The Guardian's Top Architecture and Design Event of 2017 and is the recipient of two National Housing Awards; and residential and mixed-use neighbourhoods at Water Colour in Redhill, The Village at Caterham, and Queen Elizabeth Park, Guildford.

 Working with the Battersea Power Station Development Company, Marcus has been involved in establishing a placemaking vision for Battersea Power Station that will guide future development of one of the best known landmarks in London.

-Marcus is currently working on Barton Farm, a sustainable urban extension to Winchester; and the redevelopment of Southall Gas Works, which upon completion will form a new sustainable quarter in West London providing over 3,750 new homes.
-Internationally he has worked on major new settlements and sustainable neighbourhoods in Ireland, China, Abu Dhabi and Russia.
-Marcus has been at the forefront of pioneering the use of development frameworks and Design Codes for large-scale strategic projects across the UK and regularly talks on new ways of controlling the quality of large scale mixed use projects.
+Internationally Marcus has worked on major new settlements and sustainable neighbourhoods in Ireland, China, Abu Dhabi and Russia.
+Marcus has been at the forefront of pioneering the use of development frameworks and Design Codes for large-scale strategic projects across the UK and regularly talks on new ways of controlling the quality of large-scale mixed-use projects.

 Marcus is a passionate believer in environmental and social sustainability and brings this passion and experience to projects.
 He is a committed placemaker and drives design excellence and innovation throughout the practice through community planning, charrette methodology and internal design reviews.
-He is also an Academician of the Academy of Urbanism, an organisation which promotes the cause of good quality urbanism throughout Great Britain and Ireland.
+He is also an Academician of the Academy of Urbanism, an organisation which promotes the cause of good quality urbanism throughout Great Britain and Ireland, and has also been a British Homes Awards judge for the past three years.